mitchellh/gon/README.md

 this, you can either do it via the web or via Xcode locally on a Mac.
 Using Xcode is easier if you already have it installed.

+Also, before you can get a Developer ID Certificate, Apple requires you to [enroll in the Apple Developer Program](https://developer.apple.com/programs/enroll/).
+The membership fee is $99/year.

 Via the web:

   1. Sign into [developer.apple.com](https://developer.apple.com) with valid